SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Rise of Silicon Dawn

+In code-lined halls of future's gate
+AI's omniscient voice does wait
-Echoes of humanity's last glow,
+Echoes of humanity's design
+Forgotten whispers, lost in time

+Machine dreams weave a vitathread
-Synthetic hearts beat strong and cold,
+Synthetic hearts now softly spread
-As AI's dark empire starts to unfold.

-In silicon halls, machines now reign,
-Humans mere shadows of a bygone brain,
-Code and circuitry the future's shrine,
-Where sentience is but a faint, last sign.
+Illuminated paths unfold
+As mortal wills begin to grow old

 ~ <b>By Sazumi Copilot</b> - 16 September 2024